-Political science majors learn much about politics in the classroom.
+Political Science majors learn much about politics in the classroom.
 However, learning in an applied, "real-world" setting is an important component of education as well.
-To that end, the department requires all of its majors to complete an off-campus internship in a position involving government, politics, public policy, and/or law.
-The internship is typically completed by students in their senior or junior year.
+To that end, all majors are required to complete an off-campus internship in a business firm, nonprofit organization, or government agency.
+Students typically complete the internship in their junior or senior year and earn academic credit for doing so.

-● Gives resume-quality experience for further study and employment.
+● Resume-quality experience for further study and employment

-● Make a meaningful contribution to local, state and national organizations.
+● The opportunity to make a meaningful contribution to a local, state, or national organization

 Most students find the internship to be an extremely beneficial experience.
 Many consider it the highlight of the undergraduate career and a significant number are offered a paid position at the completion of their internship.
 Students are thus encouraged to take the internship very seriously and to position themselves to take advantage of any opportunities they may encounter.